jetbrains-academy/sql-course/Lesson3/task4/task.md

 [demo showing that there will be as many rows as there are planets]

-The matter is that the SQL engine evaluates the same expression for each row, it always returns `true` and thus we select all rows from the `Planet` table.
+The matter is that during the query execution the SQL engine evaluates the same `EXISTS` expression for each row.
+It always returns `true` and thus we select all rows from the `Planet` table.

-However, in a subquery we can use the values of the outer query current row attributes, and it makes `EXISTS` operator more useful.
+However, we can use the values of the outer query current row attributes in a subquery, and it makes `EXISTS` operator way more useful.
 Let's look at this:

 ```sql
 SELECT *